applepops/applepops/README.md

   ```
 Welcome to my page!

-I'm Jihee, student at Sungkyunkwan University DOUBLE majoring in Korean Language and Literature AND Computer Engineering.
+I'm Jihee, student at Sungkyunkwan University DOUBLE majoring in Korean Language and Literature AND Software Engineering.
   ```